Omega97/semantic-dynamics/README.md

 $$
 \hat T=T(S_{LZ})
 $$
-Now you may go back to back, and plug this value of the temperature to get the estimate of all other thermodynamical quantities.
+Now you may go back and plug this value of the temperature to get the estimate of all other thermodynamical quantities.

 ---

-## Hypothesis
+## Hypotheses

 ### Ergodic Hypothesis